Please select your location below

 Another important aspect to any amazing beef dish is the accompaniments.
 From mac and cheese to Brussel sprouts and from truffle fries to a simple Caesar salad what’s on the side of your steak is almost as important as the beef itself, as these foods round out your dining experience.

 Roasted Brussels Sprouts: Roasted Brussel sprouts provide a crisp-tender texture and a caramelized sweetness that contrast beautifully with a steak.
-Their slightly nutty, charred flavor adds a unique dimension to the meal, enhancing the steak's savory richness.
-The roasted edges offer a delightful crunch that pairs well with the steak’s juiciness, while their vibrant green color and fresh taste brighten up the plate, balancing the meal with a touch of lightness.
+Their slightly nutty, charred flavour adds a unique dimension to the meal, enhancing the steak's savoury richness.
+The roasted edges offer a delightful crunch that pairs well with the steak’s juiciness, while their vibrant green colour and fresh taste brighten up the plate, balancing the meal with a touch of lightness.

 Steamed Broccoli: Steamed broccoli is a classic accompaniment that adds a fresh, crisp element to a steak meal.
 The tender-crisp texture of the bright green broccoli provides a pleasant contrast to the meat's juiciness, and its lightness helps balance the overall richness of the steak.
 This pairing is both nutritious and complementary, making it a great choice for a well-rounded meal.

 Caesar Salad: A Caesar salad brings a tangy and creamy counterbalance to the richness of a steak.
-The crisp romaine lettuce, crunchy croutons, and savory Parmesan cheese create a satisfying contrast to the steak’s tender, juicy texture.
-The Caesar dressing, with its zesty garlic and anchovy notes, adds a bold, umami flavor that complements the meat’s savory profile.
-This combination provides a refreshing, flavorful break between bites of steak.
+The crisp romaine lettuce, crunchy croutons, and savoury Parmesan cheese create a satisfying contrast to the steak’s tender, juicy texture.
+The Caesar dressing, with its zesty garlic and anchovy notes, adds a bold, umami flavour that complements the meat’s savoury profile.
+This combination provides a refreshing, flavourful break between bites of steak.